zhigangjiang/WebGLMMD/README.md

 In fact, my main job is to combine several libraries, such as ground mirroring [Mirror.js] and sky [SkyShader.js] to his mmd project.
 This part of the code is in [main.js].
 And modified the front page to make it look like a player, and implemented the control of the player in [control.js].
-This is a demo I tried to learn threejs at the time, and later this player was applied on my website [niuini.com].
-I wasn't able to improve the project at the time, and the code in it might seem stupid. for reference only.
+This is a demo I tried to learn threejs at the time, and later this player was applied on my website [niuini.com]. for reference only.

 # Modify loaded files